Test Scores are not Required

 How to Apply Test Optional

-When you fill out USF’s application on the Common App, you will see a question that asks if you’d like to have your test scores considered for admission and scholarship purposes.
-Here, you’ll have the choice to select yes or no. Please note that if you choose not to submit standardized test scores, our admission team will place more weight on your short answer question.
+When you apply to USF, you will see a question that asks if you’d like to have your test scores considered for admission and scholarship purposes.
+Here, you’ll have the choice to select yes or no. Please note that if you choose not to submit standardized test scores, our admission team will place more weight on your short answer question and academic profile.

 If you choose to omit test scores from your application, you will still be eligible for merit-based scholarships.
 Your application will not be penalized, and it will be considered on the same grounds as students who do submit test scores.
 We only recommend submitting test scores if your score exceeds the average of our fall class profile.